 How to build a credit score for immigrants in the UK

-If you're moving to the UK, you’ll need a credit history to get things like phone contracts, credit cards, and loans.
+If you're moving to or have recently arrived in the UK, you’ll need a credit history to get things like phone contracts, credit cards, and loans.
 But if you’re new to the UK, you won’t have a history of borrowing in this country.
 So how does that work?
-Does your history of credit travel with you, and how can you build it up?
-Read on for Loqbox’s tips and advice about credit scores for immigrants in the UK.
+Does your history of credit travel with you from other places you’ve lived, and if not, how can you build it up?
+Read on for tips and advice about credit scores for immigrants in the UK

 The three main CRAs in the UK are Experian, Equifax, and TransUnion.
 They collect information about your borrowing to see how you managed repayments, and how responsible you have been with borrowing money before.
 Generally, the better your credit history, the higher your credit score will be.